DURANGO THROUGH TRUSS Cast Resin and Etched-Brass kit Price: TBD To purchase: Send an email to be added to the list

 Modelers have expressed a desire for a through truss!
 Especially so in 1:48 for accurate On3 modeling.

-WHEN?: The Durango Through Truss in 1:48 is being developed at a pace that works for now- see the about page.
+WHEN?: Yes , I am still going to do this bridge.
+The Durango Through Truss in 1:48 is being developed at a pace that works for now- see the about page.

-PRICE?: The amount of brass and castings to make 10 main beams, 14 vertical posts, 9 floor beams, etc., will be extensive.
-I am going to try to minimize how many full brass patterns will be needed to reduce set-up costs and order minimums.
-The pricing will follow.
+PRICE?: The amount of castings to make 10 main beams, 14 vertical posts, 9 floor beams, etc., will be extensive.
+They will be mastered with 3-D prints like on the girder bridge.
+The castings will be made in my new-ish vacuum casting set up.

-my Durango Truss folder.
-No deposits taken or needed!
+ARE YOU INTERESTED?: Send me an email and I will save it to my Durango Truss Bridge folder.
+No deposits taken or needed

 Thanks for your interest in this new bridge model project.
 Check back for the latest news!